patriciaporter86/gomoment.github.io/docs/Hotel-Setup-Process.md

+**_If you were part of our self onboarding program then the following applies. _**

-After creating hotel using [Ivy For Choice](./Ivy-For-Choice) , login with the account you used for that process and you will see your hotel is 'Initialized'.
+Log in with the account you used for that process and you will see your hotel is 'Initialized'.
 You can see step 3 to confirm this.
 There are three steps to setting up your hotel - [Setup Hotel Details](#setup-hotel-details) , [Manage Users](#manage-users) , and [Setup Messaging](#setup-messaging)

 1) Open the menu by clicking on the three-line menu icon at the top left of the screen